hashicorp/terraform-provider-aws/docs/add-a-new-service.md

     !!! tip
         Be very careful when adding or changing data in `names_data.hcl`!
         The Provider and generators depend on the file being correct.
-        We strongly recommend using an editor with CSV support.
+        We strongly recommend using an editor with HCL support.

 Once the names data is ready, create a new service directory with the appropriate service name.